Skip to main content

 Get your Puerto Rico provider list by email.

-Tell us your ZIP and which programs you're on.
-We'll email you the Lifeline providers that fit your situation best — in plain English, no sales pitch.
+Tell us your ZIP, review the common qualifying paths, and we'll email you the Lifeline providers that fit your situation best — in plain English, no sales pitch.

 Step 1 of 3Takes about 30 seconds